radius-project/radius/docs/content/tutorial/dapr-microservices.md

 }
 ```

 The `dependsOn` section is used to configure relationships between a component and services provided by other componentss.
 Since the `statestore` is of kind `dapr.io/StateStore@v1alpha1` it is considered to provide a service of kind `dapr.io/StateStore` implicitly.
-Configuring a dependency on a service is the oth part of specifying a relation.
+Configuring a dependency on a service is the other part of specifying a relation.
 This declares the *intention* from the `nodeapp` component to communicate with the `statestore` using `dapr.io/StateStore` as the protocol.

 {{% alert title="💡 Relationships" color="primary" %}}
 Radius captures the relationships and intentions behind an application so that they can simplify deployment.
 Examples of this include wiring up connection strings, or granting permissions, or restarting components when a dependency changes.